Constructs a plot of P values associated with pairwise comparisons of estimated marginal means.

 An

-object- method
+emmGridobject- method

 Character or list.
 Passed to

-, and defines the contrasts to be displayed.
-Any contrast method may be used, provided that each contrast includes one coefficient of1
+contrast, and defines the contrasts to be displayed.
+Any contrast method may be used, provided that each contrast includes one coefficient of1, one coefficient of-1, and the rest0.
+That is, callingcontrast(object, method)produces a set of comparisons, each with one estimate minus another estimate.- by

 Character vector of variable(s) in the grid to condition on.
 These will create different panels, one for each level or level-combination.
 Grid factors not in

-are the primary factors: whose levels or level combinations are compared pairwise.- sort
+byare the primary factors: whose levels or level combinations are compared pairwise.- sort

 Logical value.
 If